orangejuice/blog/data/activity/movie-涉外大饭店-2011/record.en.md

   subtitle: 2011 / UK USA UAE / Drama Comedy / John Madden / Maggie Smith Judi Dench
 ---

-Unacquainted with the actors, unable to grasp the finer points of praise.
-The solemn title perhaps sets the expectations too high.
-A grand showcase of Indian scenery, and a light-hearted, whimsical, inspirational movie might be more suitable for fans to watch.
+Didn’t recognize the cast, couldn't see why it was well-reviewed.
+The serious title might have set expectations too high.
+A delightful revel in Indian scenery, a light-hearted, nonsensical, motivational film better suited for fans.